Image Generation AI Architecture Showdown: Autoregressive vs Diffusion — Who Will Win in 2026?

 autoregressive-vs-diffusion-image-generation-2026-generation-process

-Step 3: Reconstructing an Image from Tokens
+Step 3: Reconstruct Image from Tokens

-Image tokens → decoder → pixel image
+Image tokens → Decoder → Pixel image

 3D Printer and Sculptor — Grasping the Analogy Intuitively